Aviation in Moldova: Moldavian branch of Aeroflot

 Intra-Soviet flights were operated from Chisinau and from Balti.
 A new building of passenger terminal at Bălți City Airport was constructed in 1954.
 A new airport in Chişinău able to accommodate gas turbine aircraft opened early in the 1960s, while Balti served as a regional airport for intra-Moldovan and intra-Soviet flights and for agricultural use.

 The enterprise received status of Civil Aviation Administration in 1965 and new An-10, An-12, and An-24 aircraft expanded its fleet both in Chisinau and in Balti.

 Since 1966, there are two independent Flight Units in Moldova: Chisianu Flight Unit No 253 and Balti Flight Unit No 281, both subordinated to the Directorate for Civil Aviation of the Moldavian Soviet Socialist Republic.

 Regular flights to many cities in the USSR were begun and the transportation of fruits and vegetables grown in Moldovan SSR to the largest industrial centers of the USSR was established.

-The first jet aircraft, a Tu-134, began service in Moldova in 1971 and became the main aircraft of the enterprise, increasing in number until at one point 26 of them were in use.
+The first jet aircraft, a Tupolev Tu-134, began service in Moldova in 1971 and became the main aircraft of the enterprise, increasing in number until at one point 26 of them were in use.
 In Chişinău there was even a USSR test basis for aircraft of this type.
 The fleet was further enlarged in 1972 with the Yak-42 regional aircraft and in 1974 with the An-26 cargo aircraft.
 In the middle of the 1980s, Moldovan operations received ten Tu-154 aircraft.
 At the same time started the construction of a new runway for a new location of Bălți International Airport.
 At that time Moldovan aircraft flew to 73 cities in the USSR and carried over 1,000,000 passengers per year from Chisinau whereas 20 Soviet cities were connected with direct flights from Bălţi.
 In 1990 the first international route between Chişinău and Frankfurt am Main was opened.
 In the beginning of 90's international routes from Bălţi included Istanbul, Moscow, Sochi and Frankfurt, but since 1994 most regular fights from Bălţi were ceased due to the informal directive not to operate international airports around 150 km of Chisinau.
 Passenger and cargo charter fights continued to be operated from Bălţi until 2015, when the operational certificate for Bălţi International Airport was withdrawn by Civil Aviation Administration.

 The most important accident in Chisinau was the 1979 Ukraine Aeroflot mid-air collision.
 The new runway built in 1987 at Bălți International Airport is located at the highest altitude (231m ASL) as compared to most surrounding airports in Moldova, as well as in Romania and Ukraine.

 Air Moldova

 Air Moldova was established after the independence of Moldova and started operations in 1992 on the basis of the local Aeroflot unit.
 It is wholly owned by the Republic of Moldova and on 13 July 2004, Air Moldova became an IATA member.
+It suspended all operations on 3 May 2023.